-We are a clinical-stage biotechnology company focused on developing effective treatments for cancers with high, unmet medical need caused by dysregulated gene expression, i.e., epigenetic causes.
-Epigenetics refers to the regulatory system that affects gene expression.
-Our lead epigenetic enzyme technology, SP-2577, was licensed from the University of Utah Research Foundation in 2011.
+We are a clinical-stage biopharmaceutical company focused on developing effective treatments for cancers with high, unmet medical need.
+Specifically, we are developing treatments for cancers caused by dysregulated gene expression, i.e., genes are incorrectly turned on or off.
+The field concerned with gene expression regulation is called 'epigenetics'.
+As cancers are often diseases driven by gene dysregulation, epigenetics is an area of interest for cancer treatment.
+Our lead epigenetic based technology, seclidemstat (SP-2577), may treat cancers by restoring correct gene expression.

-Epigenetic regulation affects gene expression through conformational changes to the chromatin rather than changes to the DNA sequence itself.
-Our compound, SP-2577, ("seclidemstat"), is a small molecule that inhibits the epigenetic enzyme lysine specific demethylase 1 ("LSD1").
-LSD1 is an enzyme that removes mono- and di-methyl marks on histones (core protein of chromatin) to alter gene expression.
+SP-2577, which we call seclidemstat, was licensed from the University of Research Foundation in 2011.
+SP-2577 is a small molecule that inhibits the epigenetic enzyme lysine specific demethylase 1 ("LSD1").
 LSD1's enzymatic activity can cause genes to turn on or off and thereby affect the cell's gene expression and overall activity.
-In addition, LSD1 can act via its scaffolding properties, independently of its enzymatic function, to alter gene expression and modulate cell fate.
-In healthy cells, LSD1 is necessary for stem cell maintenance and cell development processes.
-However, in several cancers LSD1 is highly expressed and acts aberrantly to incorrectly silence or activate genes leading to disease progression.
+In addition, LSD1 can act via its scaffolding properties (protein-protein interactions), independently of its enzymatic function, to alter gene expression and modulate cell fate.
+In healthy cells, LSD1 is necessary for stem cell maintenance and normal cell development processes.
+However, in several cancers LSD1 is highly expressed and acts to incorrectly silence or activate genes leading to disease progression.
 High levels of LSD1 expression are often associated with aggressive cancer phenotypes and poor patient prognosis.
 Hence, development of targeted LSD1 inhibitors is of interest for the treatment of various cancers.
 SP-2577 uses a novel, reversible mechanism to effectively inhibit LSD1's enzymatic and scaffolding properties and thereby treat and prevent cancer progression.

 Our first indication of interest for SP-2577 is a devastating bone and soft-tissue cancer called Ewing sarcoma.
 Ewing sarcoma mostly afflicts adolescents and young adults, with the median age of diagnosis being 15.
 The most commonly expressed fusion oncoprotein in Ewing sarcoma is the EWS-FLI fusion protein, which is present in approximately 85% of Ewing sarcoma cases.
-The LSD1 enzyme associates with EWS-FLI (and other E26 Transformation-Specific ("ETS") fusion proteins) and is thought to promote tumorigenesis.
-We believe the SP-2577 molecule helps inhibit EWS-FLI activity by disrupting EWS-FLI from associating with coregulators (including LSD1) that are necessary for its cancer promoting activity.
-Therefore, we believe that SP-2577 can potentially reverse the aberrant gene expression and thereby possibly prevent Ewing sarcoma cell proliferation and even promote cell death.
-Preclinical studies of SP-2577 in certain Ewing sarcoma animal models show a significant tumor reduction as well as a significant survival benefit compared to untreated animals.
+The LSD1 enzyme associates with EWS-FLI (and other E26 Transformation-Specific ("ETS") fusion proteins) and is thought to promote tumor growth.
+We believe the SP-2577 molecule helps inhibit EWS-FLI activity by disrupting EWS-FLI from associating with LSD1 and other proteins that are necessary for its cancer promoting activity.
+Therefore, we believe that SP-2577 can potentially reverse the cancer promoting gene expression and thereby possibly prevent Ewing sarcoma tumor growth and promote cancer cell death.
+Preclinical studies of SP-2577 in certain Ewing sarcoma animal models showed a significant tumor reduction as well as a significant survival benefit compared to untreated animals.
 Our ongoing Phase 1/2 clinical trial is designed as a single agent dose escalation followed by a dose expansion study.
 The trial can enroll up to 50 relapsed or refractory Ewing sarcoma patients.
 The primary objectives of the study are to assess the safety and tolerability of SP-2577.
 Secondary objectives include assessing preliminary efficacy of SP-2577.
 We recently announced that we plan to amend the Ewing sarcoma trial to also include up to 30 Ewing-related sarcoma patients upon reaching the dose expansion phase.